pishposh/sqlfluff/src/sqlfluff/utils/reflow/README.md

   existing _Indentation_ and not reset that or consider any _Line Length_ issues.
-We **should** consider _Spacing_, but only around the elements moved (e.g. if we're shifting a trailing comma to be a leading one, then we should also correct it's spacing at the same time).
+We **should** consider _Spacing_, but only around the elements moved (e.g. if we're shifting a trailing comma to be a leading one, then we should also correct its spacing at the same time).
   - This means in practice we should move the _Segment_ and not move the _Line Break_.
 Once moved, we should use the `.respace()`